 © 2026 SimplyTrust Software Inc.

-Losing someone you love is hard enough without the confusion of legal paperwork.
+Dealing with probate while grieving is overwhelming.
+This guide makes the process clearer.
 Probate in Nantucket depends on estate size—estates under $25,000 may qualify for a simplified procedure.
 The Probate and Family Court accepts filings in person and online.

 See what portion of this estate may require probate: